CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/data-types/ssh/sshlogs.md

 <p class="namespace">(Cortex.DataTypes.Ssh.SshLogs)</p>

-The `SshLogs` data type is used to represent the 'WelcomeMessage' returned from the host; the 'TeminalPromptMatch' found in the returned response; and the 'Logs' from the telnet execution.
+The `SshLogs` data type is used to represent the 'WelcomeMessage' returned from the host; the 'TeminalPromptMatch' found in the returned response; and the 'Logs' from the ssh execution.

 | | |
 |-|-|